-If in attendance at the meeting, the chief of police (or representative) shall act as ex-officio sergeant-atarms of the advisory body.
+If in attendance at the meeting, the chief of police (or representative) shall act as exofficio sergeant-at- arms of the advisory body.
 The police chief shall carry out all orders and instructions of the Chair or presiding officer for the purpose of maintaining order and decorum inside and outside of the Council Chambers.
+If an immediate response is needed, staff shall call 9-1-1.